The Weaponization of Conscience in Spiritual Abuse

 In this post, we will look at the role of conscience in spiritual abuse.
 We will look at how oppressors inappropriately bind the conscience of others to their own advantage and see how a properly calibrated conscience resists spiritual abuse.
 Abuse reveals a profound lack of love.
 Dealing with abuse is a test of an organization’s love of righteousness.
 In an abusive relational system, power is exercised in a harmful way creating a privileged status for the abuser.
 You’ll see the oppressor exercise coercive control in ways he would not tolerate from his victim if their roles were reversed.
 An abusive relational system is complete when a victim complies with an abuser’s entitlement, control, and coercion to their own harm.
 This compliance may be due to force, fear, or even religious beliefs.

 How can religion be twisted and used to control others?
 Abusers may play on the guilt of a victim’s sensitive conscience.
-Last year, I wrote about Misplaced Assignment of Responsibilty in Abuse, talking about the insidious aspect of abuse where oppressors place misplaced responsibility and guilt on the oppressed.
+Last year, I wrote about Misplaced Assignment of Responsibility in Abuse, talking about the insidious aspect of abuse where oppressors place misplaced responsibility and guilt on the oppressed.
 The oppressor engages in deflection, where the oppressor diverts negative attention away from himself and seeks positive attention for himself.
 This can be very damaging psychologically, emotionally, physically, and spiritually.
 If a victim’s conscience is manipulated to fit the mold of an oppressor’s privileged status, the victim will self-police himself into compliance with the oppressor, believing that he or she is actually doing the right thing in enduring injustice.

 A person’s conscience is his current understanding of what he believes to be right and wrong.
 Our conscience is a gift from God to us.
 We should not ignore our conscience.
 It warns us to flee the dangers of sin to find safety.
 When our conscience rightly accuses us, we should turn to Christ for forgiveness and cleansing.
 While we should never act against our conscience, we should also remember that our conscience is not infallible and may not be properly calibrated.
 In situations of spiritual abuse, oppressors with seared consciences will bind the consciences of victims in ways that promote the oppressor’s entitlement.
 This is the opposite of true gospel freedom and love.
 Submission to an oppressor gets valued over submission to Christ.
 Yet true liberty and safety comes from submission to the Lordship of Jesus Christ.
 He is the only rightful Lord of the conscience.